Kridtity/BlackHatPayroll/README.md

 ## Part B:
 ### Main Menu
-The main menu provides four options for the selection of the main functionality of the program:
+The main menu provides five options for the selection of the main functionality of the program:
 1. I => Input employee pay details
 2. P => Print last payroll session in IDLE Shell/command line
 3. H => Help manual